hylang/hy/docs/syntax.rst

 Expressions (:class:`Expression <hy.models.Expression>`) are denoted by
 parentheses: ``( … )``.
-The compiler evaluates expressions by checking the first element.
+The compiler evaluates expressions by checking the first element, called the head.

-- If it's a symbol, and the symbol is the name of a currently defined macro, the macro is called.
+- If the head is a symbol, and the symbol is the name of a currently defined macro, the macro is called.

   - Exception: if the symbol is also the name of a function in :hy:mod:`hy.pyops`, and one of the arguments is an